2014 Hillside Select®

 Drink now – 13 years

-2003 Expansive and juicy.
+2003 Expansive and round.
 Aromas and flavors of blackberry, black cherry and spice with a rich cassis, blackberry, toast, mocha, herbs, and a seamless integration of soft, ripe tannins.

 2002 Harmonious, silky black cherry, rich plum, black fruit, cassis, and dark chocolate shot through with toasty vanilla, blueberry, and cedar.